-Note 2: The decrease of this year was due to cash dividends of \$(294,305) thousand distributed by investees and the proceeds from investee's capital reduction of \$(244,310) thousand.
+The decrease of this year was due to remeasurements of capital surplus of \$(878) thousand from the preference shares converted into ordinary shares in January 2022 by Sinmag Limited, cash dividends of \$(221,883) thousand distributed by investees and the proceeds from investee's capital reduction of \$(60,882) thousand.

-Note 3: The decrease of this year was due to cash dividends of \$(4,234) thousand distributed by investees.
+Note 3: The decrease of this year was due to cash dividends of \$(10,882) thousand distributed by investees and disposal of subsidiary of \$(81,107) thousand.

-Note 4: The increase of this year was mainly due to the acquisition of the investment of \$244,310 thousand through the structural reorganization and remeasurements of capital surplus of \$2,027 thousand from 158,000 treasury shares bought back by the LBC Bakery Equipment Inc.
+Note 4: The increase of this year was mainly due to remeasurements of capital surplus of \$859 thousand from the preference shares converted into ordinary shares in January 2022 by Sinmag Limited.

-Note 5: The decrease of this year was due to the recognition loss from disposal of foreign operation of \$(63) thousand and the proceed of from investee's liquidation of \$419 thousand.
+The decrease of this year was due to disposal of subsidiary of \$(300,736) thousand.

-STATEMENT OF CHANGES IN RIGHT-OF-USE ASSETS FOR THE YEAR ENDED DECEMBER 31, 2021 (In Thousands of New Taiwan Dollars)
+STATEMENT OF CHANGES IN RIGHT-OF-USE ASSETS FOR THE YEAR ENDED DECEMBER 31, 2022